ichthyosaurus/harbour-file-browser/README.md

 **Note:** Sandboxing is only enabled for builds in Jolla's Harbour store.
 This version cannot show all files.
 The version on OpenRepos will have no such restrictions.

+### Limitations in Jolla Store (Harbour)

+**Note:** The OpenRepos version has no such restrictions.

+Starting with SailfishOS version 4.4, File Browser suffers from severe limitations due to sandboxing (Sailjail).

+- only the contents of the current user's data directories (Documents, Pictures, ...) can be accessed, removable media might be accessible
+- disabled features: sharing, integrated access to storage settings, integrated PDF viewer
+- file and directory info might be incomplete
+   - directory contents may not be counted correctly
+   - file and directory sizes might be calculated incorrectly or not at all
+- some file previews may be incomplete or unavailable
+   - archives: ZIP, TAR, RPM, APK
+   - databases: SQLite

+This list is probably incomplete and it will hopefully shrink again.

 ## Help and support